-Relatively untutored in architecture, I marveled at the absolute creatureliness of the place.
+Relatively untutored in architecture at the time, I marveled at the absolute creatureliness of the place.
 I sensed rather than discerned the complexity of its deceptively simple design, the ingenuity of its execution.
-Its architectural vocabulary was unusual for suburban Phoenix but it made complete sense environmentally and graphically, was just as right economically, made total ergonomic sense of a landscape containing intricate nuances, the subtle complexities of which did not immediately present themselves.
-At least not to me, seeing them for the first time.
+Its architectural vocabulary was unusual for suburban Phoenix but it made complete sense environmentally and graphically, was just as right economically, made total ergonomic sense of a landscape containing intricate nuances, the subtle complexities of which did not immediately present themselves - at least not to me, seeing them for the first time.

 I've been a long-term, many-times returnee ever since.
 I strive to observe with respect, without ever sacrificing genuine curiosity.

 Now, I'm turning thought into deed with a cyber-space into which others interested in arcology and matters arcological may venture.

 Welcome to my experiment!

-ArcologyCentral (Peter van Erp came up with the name) is an expression of my interest in sustainable arcological design.
+ArcologyCentral (Peter van Erp came up with the name) is an expression of my interest in sustainable arcology design.
 I'm especially curious to learn what resonates for those who've worked in any capacity at Cosanti or Arcosanti, including but not limited to those who participated in a construction workshop, seminar week, the Elderhostel or Haystack program.
-I hope ArcologyCentral can serve as another form of entry into the global discussion that is needed - that we need to have - about the meaning of arcology and Arcosanti itself.
-In addition to Facebook groups for arconauts (no, Paolo didn't coin that word: but it does seem to fit), ArcologyCentral is my opportunistic get-together way to reconnect with other people who "went there, did that" - as well as people who might want to "go there, do that."
+I hope ArcologyCentral can serve as another form of entry into the global discussion that is needed - that we need to have about the meaning of arcology and of Arcosanti itself.
+In addition to Facebook groups for arconauts (Paolo didn't coin that word although it does seem to fit), ArcologyCentral is my get-it--together way to reconnect with other people who "went there, did that" - and to reach out towards people who may want to "go there, do that." aps

-My hope is that ArcologyCentral can help foster and promote applied arcology research, whether primary, secondary or tertiary, and help implement or even goad sustainable arcological design: for new and old projects, for real world problems large or small, including situational challenges and concerns.
+My hope is that ArcologyCentral can help foster and promote applied arcology research, whether primary, secondary or tertiary, to help implement or even goad sustainable arcological design: for new and old projects, for real world problems large or small, including situational challenges and concerns.

 ArcologyCentral.net is simply a personal welcome, a cyber-handshake from me to all those who may be willing (or wishing) to entertain the material culture experience of an "urban laboratory."